dougienmysnuggy/CS50_Final/README.md

 ## Summary:

 This program will automate my process of creating a P&L/Income Summary Statement for my ebay store.
-To export your own data, you can go into the Seller Hub of your eBay account.
-Usually you can get to this by going to My eBay at the top of the eBay home screen.
+To export your own data, you can go into the Payments/Reports Section of the Seller Hub of your eBay account.
+You can access the Seller Hub by clicking "My Ebay" in the top right hand corner of the eBay home page.
+Then navigate to Payments --> Reports.
+There will be a download csv button for you to create your own download.
+You can choose which types of transactions to include.
+I choose to include all my transactions, but you can choose to just show certains types of transactions (i.e. just orders)

 The program will ask for a date range and gather all the transactions in that date range Categories gathered will be orders, shipping labels, refunds, and misc fees.
+The program will read your ebay transactions file and total up all the orders and various fees associated with those orders.

 When doing my taxes, I'm also required to provide all my expenses, not just expenses on ebay.
 Examples would be deductible items like office equipment, internet, phone, fuel/mileage, and any other expense that goes towards the business.
 These expenses are kept in a seperate csv file.
 The program will prompt you for the name of the expense csv file and read expenses from the given date range from that file.
+If you do not wish to use this file, you can leave that field blank.

+The optional expense csv files should have the following column headings spelled exactly as shown:

+    order id
+    items
+    to
+    date
+    total
+    shipping
+    tax

+I usually just put my name in this field.
+This is the heading used by Amazon's order history csv file when you export your orders from the site so I kept it the same since most of my other expenses come from Amazon.
+The rest of the fields should be self explanatory

 Once all the data has been collected, it will then be calculated and formatted.
 This will be exported as either a .txt file or as a new google sheet.
 The filename will use